BenHCalvert/CLI_QueryTool/README.md

 - This application was built with Node version 12.16.3 & MySQL version 8.0.22.
 - The application logic and database queries can be seen in index.js
 - When mapping home languages to IS0-639-1 codes, Spanish returns NULL because the dataset differentiates between Castilian & Catalan.
-We could fix this by updating that database row.
+We could change this to get a result of 'es' by updating that database row.
+In this case, I chose not to alter any of the data.

 ---